zendesk/app_scaffold/README.md

 #### webpack.config.js
 webpack.config.js is a configuration file for [webpack](https://webpack.github.io/).
 Webpack is a JavaScript module bundler.
 For more information about webpack and how to configure it see [What is webpack](http://webpack.github.io/docs/what-is-webpack.html).

+## API Reference

+The App Scaffold provides some classes under `/lib` to help building apps.

+### I18n
+The I18n (internationalization) module provides a `t` method and Handlebars helper to look up translations based on a key.
+For more information see [Using the I18n module](https://github.com/zendesk/app_scaffold/blob/master/doc/i18n.md).

+### Storage
+The Storage module provides helper methods to interact with `localStorage`.
+For more information see [Using the Storage module](https://github.com/zendesk/app_scaffold/blob/master/doc/storage.md).

+### View
+The View module provides methods to simplify rendering Handlebars templates located under the templates folder.
+For more information see [Using the View module](https://github.com/zendesk/app_scaffold/blob/master/doc/view.md).

 ## Getting Started

 ### Dependencies